(Updated 20.2.25 to reflect the changes for the 2025 season)

 Some may think because a team is a satellite team, it will have less talented riders.

-In fact, many of the big names taking podiums, pole position and giving the front of the pack a good run for their money, are from satellite teams.
+Also, many of the big names taking podiums, pole position and giving the front of the pack a good run for their money, are from satellite teams.

 The likes of Jack Miller for example, and Fabio Quartararo who won the Independent Rider Championship and claimed a massive 197 of the Petronas Teams 307 points while riding in satellite teams before landing seats with Factory teams.